d-german/code-quality-design/Writerside/topics/Understanding-the-Thread-Pool-in-NET.md

 However, if an asynchronous method is not available for your long-running I/O-bound operation, you can offload the operation to a separate thread from the thread pool using `Task.Run`.
 This method doesn't actively process; it mostly keeps the thread in a waiting state, which is less resource-intensive.

-TODO: rephrase
+Use this technique only when no asynchronous API is available.
+Prefer a genuinely asynchronous alternative whenever possible.
+For more information, refer to [**here**](Concurrency.md#proper-usage-of-task-run).

 #### Example: Offloading Blocking I/O